 Here are some other daily and weekly projects to check out to get some ideas.

-Today is the second day of the year.
-Why not do two projects today, and have one piece for every day of 2013?
 It’s easy to get started.
 Make a tumblr blog or start a page on facebook.
 Then, post your work every day and ask for feedback.
 Don’t miss a day.
 Here are some good rules for a one-a-day photo project, but the ideas will work with any daily project.
 Post your page in the comments and ASK for feedback.
 Tutorials and learning is always a good idea, but only by making your own work (and your own mistakes) will you actually learn how you really work, and find your true style.